AnilGoral/Eisenhower-Matrix/README.md

 # Eisenhower Matrix Task Manager

-A desktop application built with PyQt5 that implements the Eisenhower Matrix method for task management and prioritization.
+A MacOS desktop application built with PyQt5 that implements the Eisenhower Matrix method for task management and prioritization.

 ## Features
+- Menu Bar app interface (Show/Hide, Settings, Statistics menus)
 - Four quadrants based on task importance and urgency
 - Double-click to add new tasks
 - Right-click menu for task management (edit and delete)